Di-void/news-homepage-w-tailwind/README.md

 ### Useful resources

-- [Official tailwind Docs for sure](https://tailwindcss.com/docs/installation) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Official tailwind Docs for sure](https://tailwindcss.com/docs/installation) - It's one masterpiece of a documentation.
+Props to the guys that wrote it.

 ## Author